Slagelse Municipality

-Slagelse Municipality is a municipality (Danish: kommune) in Region Zealand on the west coast of the island of Zealand (Danish: Sjælland) in Denmark.
-The municipality covers an area of 571 km².
+Slagelse Municipality (Slagelse Kommune, [ˈslɛːjl̩sə kʰoˈmuːnə]) is a kommune in Region Zealand on the west coast of the island of Zealand in Denmark.
+The municipality covers an area of 571 km2.
 The municipality borders Kalundborg Municipality to the north, Sorø Municipality to the north-east, Næstved Municipality to the south-east and connects to Nyborg Municipality via the Great Belt Bridge.

 The main city and the site of the municipal council is the city of Slagelse.
-The mayor has since 2017 been John Dyrby Paulsen, a member of the Social Democratic political party.
+The mayor was earlier John Dyrby Paulsen, a member of the Social Democratic political party.

 The municipality include the inhabited islands of Omø, Agersø and Glænø, as well as the uninhabited islands of Sprogø, Østerfed, Stenfed, Ormø, Fuglehøj, Sandholm, Kidholm and Fugleholm.